HiWARPs/superchic/README.txt

 tot_sum: sum rule + lepton

 'interpolate' is Fermi distribution interpolation, and can be used for meson, sum rule cases (as well as the corresponding 'tot').

+'bottomonium' flag includes (.true.) or excludes (.false.) bottomonium resonances at the amplitude level in the considered lbl process.
+For particular implementation see lines 431-504 of lightlightpol.f